Students with disabilities

 - Liaison with teaching staff, through the Disability Services Office and Faculty-based Student Disability Liaison Officers (SDLOs)

-Disability Services provides a full explanation of the services and resources available to students with a range of disabilities.
+Disability support provides a full explanation of the services and resources available to students with a range of disabilities.

 Students requiring special conditions for exams or assessments